memsql/dbt-singlestore/README.md

 - [Fixed](https://github.com/memsql/dbt-singlestore/issues/7) changing a column's data type during incremental materialization.
 - [Added support](https://github.com/memsql/dbt-singlestore/issues/5) for `primary_key`, `sort_key`, `shard_key`, `unique_table_key`, `charset`, `collation`, `storage_type`, `indexes` options for creating SingleStore tables in `table` materialization.

+## Contribution Process

+We’re thrilled you’re considering a contribution to our adapter!
+To keep reviews fast and smooth, please open a PR that includes: a clear description of the problem and why it matters; a minimal, reproducible showcase (config, models, snapshot or SQL snippets, and expected/actual behavior); a concise explanation of your proposed solution; the code changes themselves; and new or updated tests that prove the fix/feature works and won’t regress.
+Please also ensure the change is backward-compatible, follows our coding style and formatting, includes relevant documentation updates, and passes the full test suite locally.
+Thanks for helping us make the adapter better for everyone! :)

 ## Contributors

-We thank [Doug Beatty](https://github.com/dbeatty10) who build an adpater for mysql which has been used to build an initial version of this adapter.
+We thank [Doug Beatty](https://github.com/dbeatty10) who build an adapter for mysql which has been used to build an initial version of this adapter.